roytang/blog/content/posts/2016/08/some-days-you-are-tired.md

 And then you remember

-That it doesn&#8217;t always go this way
+That it doesn&'t always go this way

 That there are also better days